‘Why don’t I belong?’ Sometimes we go through moments in our lives where we don’t fit in with a certain group or place.

 Either way when we don’t belong often that means we feel different.
 The feeling of not fitting in comes in different forms.
 For instance, we don’t get along with family and never seem to say much around our parents or siblings.
 Can’t identify with ‘where you are from’ or our heritage.
 Don’t get the latest trends or TV series everyone is so into.

 In other words, our tastes, preferences, background, experiences and opinions could be very different from those around us.

 Throughout my life I’ve felt like I never fit in on countless occasions.
 Never felt like I fit in at school as the bookish nerd who loved the library.
 Never felt a part of the writing classes I took at university to be a comedic journalist.
-Never felt welcomed as an introverted wearing bright colours standing alone in the corner at a party.
+Never felt welcomed as an introvert standing alone in the corner at a party.

 When you feel you don’t belong, why would that be?
 Why would you find it hard to relate to anything?
 Perhaps you don’t belong because of how others perceive you, and also because of the way you are.

 Today it’s a privilege to live in a multicultural world where there is a diverse mix of cultures, traditions, celebrations and beliefs.
 We can all learn from differences.
 The sad thing is not everyone is accepting of diversity and racism is very real.
 Racism, and poking fun at cultural nuances, makes many of us feel on the sidelines.

 As an Asian Australian, my whole life I’ve straddled between being Chinese and being Australian.
 One day I might be more stereotypical Chinese and another day have a more Western mindset.